kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/02-using-your-account-details/articles/11-how-do-i-use-my-sgd-account-details/content.md

+# Using your account details
-# How do I use my SGD account details?
+## How do I use my SGD account details?
 ####  **What are SGD account details?**

 These are your very own account details to receive Singapore dollars (SGD) with zero fees.